-I have been busy making crafts for fall and I love my latest DIY – a fall wood cake stand.
+I have been busy making crafts for fall and I love this DIY – a fall wood cake stand.
 I chose to use fall colors (instead of white) and am so happy I did!

 Isn’t this wooden cake stand amazing?
 It was so much fun to make and I love how it turned out.
 The color is just magical.
 This might even be a pink cake stand.